-The arguments of both Ms Champion and Lord Macdonald were made in the wake of the convictions of a gang in Newcastle who plied young girls and vulnerable women with drugs and alcohol, before raping and sexually abusing them at parties.
+The arguments of both Ms Champion and Lord Macdonald were made in the wake of the who plied young girls and vulnerable women with drugs and alcohol, before raping and sexually abusing them at parties.

 The court heard how older men preyed on their victims, often conning them into believing they were in a relationship with their abuser who would then pass them round their network to be used for sex.

 In a series of trials at Newcastle Crown Court, a total of 17 men and one woman were convicted, or pleaded guilty, to a series of charges including rape, supplying drugs and prostitution.